ikodotai/bmc/README.md

 # bmc

-bmc is a Python wrapper for the Minio _mc_ command line interface.
+bmc is a Python wrapper for MinIO's command line interface mc and minio.
+MinIO has a useful client library which unfortunately lacks administrative capabilities, such as adding users and hosts, which we need to do for the [iko](https://iko.ai) machine learning platform.

 ## Installation